Defines the role of the session component.

 session_manager component has been implemented and can be found in the

-Other simple example sessions can be found in examples.
+Some simple example sessions can be found in examples.

 The session is the first product owned component that gets instantiated, but many platform components are instantiated before the session component.